darktable-org/dtdocs/content/overview/user-interface/bottom-panel.md

-: - Consecutive identical messages are automatically deduplicated (e.g., repeated "exporting image" updates) : - Entries are displayed in monospace format with HH:MM:SS timestamps : - Individual entries are selectable and can be copied to the clipboard with Ctrl+C : - the viewer is closed by clicking anywhere outside the popover
+: - Consecutive identical messages are automatically deduplicated (e.g., repeated "exporting image" updates) : - Entries are displayed in monospace format with HH:MM:SS timestamps : - Individual entries are selectable and can be copied to the clipboard with Ctrl+C : - The viewer is closed by clicking anywhere outside the popover